nikovega21/whatsapp-sticker-maker/README.md

 Whatsapp android sticker maker

 # Introduction
-What can you do with this app:
+What can you do with this app?:

 - Create stickers removing its background
 - Create stickerpacks and add it to whatsapp